CS5008-khoury-lionelle/TeamActivities/Module07/README.md

 ## Thinking Deeper
 These are not the most efficient implementations!
 If you have time, study different ways you can improve the implementation of pascals triangle.

+## Leet Code Practice
+Take time practicing some of the past modules leet code.
+While you may not have time for everyone to do this, have a couple people practice "live coding".
+Live coding is a skill in interviews were you are asked to describe code **while** you are writing it.
+It can be a challenging skill, and it takes practice.
+I recommend that you setup a rotation of people to practice this skill within your team, ideally a couple every week.
+The other teams members can offer support, and then do a code review after a solution is generated.

 ## 📚 Resources
 * [Geek for Geeks Pascal Triangle](https://www.geeksforgeeks.org/pascal-triangle/)